ishikabansal04/Leetcode_February_Challenge_2021/README.md

-This Repository includes solutions for February Leetcode Challenge.
+This Repository includes solutions for February Leetcode Daily Challenge.